 Like many parents, you may be looking for tips for getting the kids ready for heading back to school.
 What if you could find everything from lunch ideas, help with anxiety to 1st day of school books and all other topics to get you prepared for the upcoming school year all in one spot?

 I would love to welcome you to the Annual Back to School with Kid Blogger Network Link Party featuring activities, crafts, tips, books, and MORE to get your family ready for the upcoming school year.

 But 1st, I would like to share our Chester the Raccoon Paper Bag Puppet we made to go along with the popular children’s book, The Kissing Hand.
-This post is also sponsored by the companies mentioned in the giveaway detail below.
-Additionally, I have included Amazon affiliate links relevant to the products used in this post.
 Plus, stop by our other blog to get our free 1st day of school handprint printables!

 Chester the Raccoon Craft and The Kissing Hand Book